Homemade Chinese Soups. It's Magical!

 The slow cooker is the best soup pot for slow cooking soups

 The slow cooker is my granny's favourite stew pot for making slow cooking chinese soups.
-This type of cooking can be also called simmering soups or long hour soup.

 This kind of cooking can be a long tedious affair because it takes at least an hour and requires constant attention.
 The soup may boil over or dry out.
 It needs frequent stirring as heavier ingredients may settle and stick to the bottom of the pot.